UnovaUnova Nodes

 Metrics

-GET/metricAuth: None (public)
+GET/metricsAuth: None (public)

 Prometheus exposition format — scrape with your monitoring stack.

-GET/metric/uonAuth: Bearer (super_account)
+GET/metrics/uonAuth: Bearer (super_account)

 Current UON balance of the node operator wallet.

-GET/metric/bundleAuth: Bearer (super_account)
+GET/metrics/bundleAuth: Bearer (super_account)

 Bundle publishing stats — count, last-published timestamp, failures.

-GET/metric/balanceAuth: Bearer (super_account)
+GET/metrics/balanceAuth: Bearer (super_account)

 Atlas worker balance + recent gas usage.